"Forced Labor in the Maghreb, 1940-1943"

 Emily Dabney is a Ph.D. candidate in history at Clark University (USA).
 She received a B.A. in history and French from Georgia Southern University.
-For her Sosland Foundation Fellowship, Ms. Dabney is conducting research for her dissertation project, “Forced Labor in the Maghreb, 1940-1943.”
+For her Sosland Foundation Fellowship, Ms. Dabney conducted research for her dissertation project, “Forced Labor in the Maghreb, 1940-1943.”

 Ms. Dabney is the author of three publications: “Robert Satloff: In Search of an Arab Schindler” in Strassler Center for Holocaust and Genocide Studies Year End Activities Report (2009), “Shoghaken Ensemble: Armenia’s Folk Music and Dance” co-authored with Adara Goldberg in Strassler Family Center for Holocaust and Genocide Studies Year End Activities Report (2008), and “Debórah Dwork: The Terezín Album of Mariánka Zadikow” in Strassler Family Center for Holocaust and Genocide Studies Year End Activities Report (2008).
 She is the recipient of a number of fellowships, awards and scholarships, including a research grant from the American Institute for Maghrib Studies (2010-2011), the Richard M. Cohen, M.D.
 Doctoral Fellowship from the Strassler Center for Holocaust and Genocide Studies (2007-2011), and an Undergraduate Research Grant from Georgia Southern University (2006).
 Ms. Dabney has language skills in French, German and Arabic.

-Ms. Dabney is using her time at the Center to explore the wartime experience of Jewish légionnaires in North Africa.
-Her work addresses the institutionalized abuse and terror deployed by the French in the Maghreb during World War II.
-Ms. Dabney takes a transnational perspective to examine the discriminatory practices of the collaborationist Vichy regime, exposing aspects of its anti-Semitic policy.
-By exploring forced labor camps in the Maghreb through this lens, she seeks to uncover and reconstruct the systems in which Jews were enslaved.
-Ms. Dabney is utilizing the Museum’s extensive archival collections to complete her research.
+Ms. Dabney used her time at the Center to explore the wartime experience of Jewish légionnaires in North Africa.
+Her work addressed the institutionalized abuse and terror deployed by the French in the Maghreb during World War II.
+Ms. Dabney took a transnational perspective to examine the discriminatory practices of the collaborationist Vichy regime, exposing aspects of its anti-Semitic policy.
+By exploring forced labor camps in the Maghreb through this lens, she sought to uncover and reconstruct the systems in which Jews were enslaved.
+Ms. Dabney utilized the Museum’s extensive archival collections to complete her research.